 The image of a community or area as defined by such things as its built environment, natural features and open space elements, type of housing, architectural style, infrastructure, and the type and quality of public facilities and services.

 A residential subdivision where the dwelling units are allowed to be placed on the parcel in a flexible manner, where lot sizes, road frontages, and other bulk dimensions are allowed to be relaxed and where a substantial part of the remaining land is left in its natural open space condition in perpetuity.
 These open spaces are generally left together as one or a few parcels.

-Those areas of the coastline (as defined in 6 NYCRR Part 505.2) which are likely to be subject to erosion within a forty-year period; or which constitute natural protective features, the alteration of which might reduce or destroy the protection afforded other lands against erosion or lower the reserves of sand or other natural materials available to replenish storm losses through natural processes.
+Those areas of the coastline, as defined in 6 NYCRR Part 505.2, (link leaves DEC's website) which are likely to be subject to erosion within a forty-year period; or which constitute natural protective features, the alteration of which might reduce or destroy the protection afforded other lands against erosion or lower the reserves of sand or other natural materials available to replenish storm losses through natural processes.

-Waters defined and listed in New York State Executive Law, Article 42, Section 911.
+Waters defined and listed in New York State Executive Law, Article 42, Section 911 (to find this law, click the link, then click EXC, click Article 42, then click on 911).
 Specifically: lakes Erie and Ontario, the St. Lawrence and Niagara rivers, the Hudson river south of the federal dam at Troy, the East river, the Harlem river, the Kill von Kull and Arthur Kill, Long Island sound and the Atlantic ocean, and their connecting water bodies, bays, harbors, shallows and marshes.

 (Also see Inland Waterways below).